“At Dirt Bike Encounter I learnt to focus forward, look ahead and bounce back in life” - Vish

 Offering 1on1 sessions and group courses, Dirt Bike Encounter therapy uses the fun and risk taking activity of learning to ride a dirt bike as a tool to engage young people while unleashing their potential and giving them a sense of belonging on track.

 Dirt Bike Encounter focuses on;

-- Empowering young people to make their own life-changing choices through challenging their thinking and teaching them new mind-sets
+- Empowering young people to make their own life-changing choices through challenging their thought patterns and teaching them new ways of thinking.

 If you are interested in referring a young person to our services please complete the client referral form for our evaluation.

 Two hour 1on1 therapy sessions $300 - 1on1 therapy with one of our trained facilitators for a two hour session.

 Eight weeks of group therapy full day sessions $3000 per person - 4-6 participants per group.

 For more info please email us on email@example.com or phone us on 07 218 2113.

 Fees are based on using Pirini Motorbike Park at Pongakawa in the WPOB.